- 1 Top 7 Best 1440p Monitor

 This ViewSonic VX2478-SMHD 1440p Monitor boasts a widescreen IPS panel, which offers superior performance from nearly any viewing angle, and a pair of decent built-in speakers in the back.
 We also liked the built-in blue light filter, which helps to decrease eye fatigue from prolonged use, and the long-lasting three year warranty, which is tied for the longest warranty to be found on this list.

 This monitor is only available in two size options, 24 inch or 27 inch, and does not go any larger than that.
 Also, the 60Hz refresh rate is on the lower side, though we had no trouble playing graphically intensive games without any noticeable lag.
+Be sure to also check out the Dell UltraSharp U2719D Monitor that can be used for both gaming and work.
+The IPS monitor can also support a VESA mount so it can be used within a work environment.
 If you have a Mac in your home, take a look at the best monitor for Mac mini.

 #5 Pixio PX329 1440p Monitor